Skip to content

 Cons

-- Stale public numbers.
-The 260+ connector count comes from Worldline-era pages and deal PRs, the 45+ acquirer figure from a 2022 partner post; the current site publishes no connector counts at all.
+• Stale public numbers.
+The 260+ connector count dates to the Worldline era and the deal announcements, the 45+ acquirer figure to Yaspa in 2022, and PaymentIQ now publishes no connector counts at all.
 Post-carve-out, the PCI attestation is also not publicly verifiable because documentation sits behind a login.

-- No acquiring, anywhere.
-Every market entry still requires a direct PSP contract that you source, negotiate and maintain; PaymentIQ inherits reach rather than owning it, which is why its geographic score is capped.
+• No acquiring, anywhere.
+Every market entry still requires a direct PSP contract that you source, negotiate and maintain; PaymentIQ inherits reach rather than owning it, and that is the ceiling on its geography.
 Operators wanting one counterparty for acquiring plus routing should look at full-stack providers instead.

-- Carve-out transition risk.
-The company is three months into standalone life after nine years inside payment giants: FY2024 ran slightly below breakeven, headcount is modest (68 on LinkedIn), and the platform must now fund its own roadmap, security certifications and 24/7 operations without Worldline's infrastructure behind it.
+• Carve-out transition risk.
+The company is five months into standalone life after nine years inside payment giants: FY2024 ran slightly below breakeven, headcount is modest (68 on LinkedIn), and the platform must now fund its own roadmap, security certifications and 24/7 operations without Worldline's infrastructure behind it.
 The early signals are expansionary, but the standalone track record is short.

 Ready to evaluate PaymentIQ for your business?